AWS AppSync resolver mapping template reference for Lambda - AWS AppSync GraphQL

 $util.toJson($ctx.result)

-Superficially, the mapping template bypass operates similarly to using certain mapping templates, as shown in the preceding examples.
+Superficially, the mapping template bypass operates similarly to using certain mapping templates as shown in the preceding examples.
 However, behind the scenes, the evaluation of the mapping templates is circumvented entirely.
-Because the template evaluation step is bypassed, in some scenarios applications might experience less overhead and latency during the response when compared to a Lambda function with a response mapping template that needs to be evaluated.
+Because the template evaluation step is bypassed, applications might experience less overhead and latency during the response in some scenarios compared to a Lambda function with a response mapping template that needs to be evaluated.

 Custom error handling in Direct Lambda Resolver responses